AkiAndroid/First-Person-Multiplayer-Shooter-Game/README.md

 *Weapon System with Raycasting for Precison<br />

-*FPS Elevation and Motion Controll with Character Controller<br />
+*FPS Elevation and Motion Control with Character Controller<br />

 # GAMEPLAY